zaxchaxs/Hotel-Management-Sytems/README.md

 ## Credits

-Developed by [Your Name]
+Developed by Irzi

 ## Support

-For support, email [your-email@example.com] or open an issue in the GitHub repository.
+For support, email [irzirahmatullah@example.com] or open an issue in the GitHub repository.